JWiley/MonashHonoursStatistics/IntroR.md

     (you can search for "terminal" or look in the launchpad) and type thise code once the terminal opens and press enter:
 	`brew install openssl`

+5. Install `libgit2` which is needed for one of our graphing packages.
+Do this by opening the terminal
+    (you can search for "terminal" or look in the launchpad) and type thise code once the terminal opens and press enter:
+	`brew install libgit2`

-5. Some graphics require a graphic interface and window system called X11.
+6. Some graphics require a graphic interface and window system called X11.
 To install this, go online [here](https://www.xquartz.org/), download and install the package.

-6. Some people are reporting issues installing and finding R at this stage.
+7. Some people are reporting issues installing and finding R at this stage.
 If this is happening to you, after completing all the previous steps, you can try installing R from [here](https://cran.csiro.au/).

-7. Once you think you've followed all the installation steps, move on to the next section to Try `R`.
+8. Once you think you've followed all the installation steps, move on to the next section to Try `R`.

 # 2. Try `R`